simplesoft-pt/IniParser/README.md

 # SimpleSoft.IniParser
 Library implemented in .NET using C# that helps developers to deserialize or serialize INI files and strings.
-This is a very small library with threem main principles:

-* `IIniDeserializer` - interface that provides methods to deserialize strings or files into `IniContainer` instances.
-Implemented by `IniDeserializer` and can be configured using an `IniDeserializationOptions`;
-* `IIniSerializer` - interface that provides methods to serialize `IniContainer` instances into strings or files.
-Implemented by `IniSerializer` and can be configured using an `IniSerializationOptions`;
-* `IIniNormalizer` - interface that provides methods normalize `IniProperty`, `IniSection`, `IniContainer` instances, making sure they meet the standard.
-Implemented by `IniSerializer` and can be configured using an `IniSerializationOptions`;

 ## Installation
 This library can be installed via [NuGet](https://www.nuget.org/packages/SimpleSoft.IniParser) package.
 Just run the following command: